cheebow/AFOAuth2Client/README.md

 AFOAuth2Client is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.

+This fork is created by Github user @mlwelles which bumps AFNetworking version requirement to `2.0`.

 ## Example Usage

 ``` objective-c